mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE/README.md

 Directory for storing the dataset.
 This is where you should place the raw dataset images.
 ## Usage
 ### Prepare the Dataset
 The dataset for this project contains multispectral images at different wavelengths.
-For example, images at 600nm, 620, 670nm, and 760nm wavelengths are stored in separate directories.
-The dataset is private, and access can be obtained by contacting the author at zhangtao@tju.edu.cn. dataset/
+For example, images at 600nm, 620, 670nm, and 760nm wavelengths are stored in separate directories in the dataset directory.
+Note: The dataset is private, and access can be obtained by contacting the author at zhangtao@tju.edu.cn.
-600nm/
-620nm/
-670nm/
-760nm/

 ### Train the Model
 To train the Convolutional Autoencoder (CNN-AE) model, run the CNN_AE_Model.py script in your Python environment.
 This script includes both the model architecture and the training loop.